 Play spaces are popping up all over Canberra.
 Canberra.bike provided a guide to play spaces and this is now updated in this post.
 A recent announcement by Chris Steel in May 2020 reminded us that there is more to come.
-Some were already in last years budget but a few have been brought forward as a result of COVID-19 playground closures.
+Some were already in the 2019 ACT Budget, but a few have been brought forward.
 There is good news here for everybody.

 Playgrounds are of great interest for many.
 They are certainly a great ride destination with children.
 Between 2015-2018 many of the playgrounds where reviewed on Weekend Notes.
 There a links to playground reviews below.

 Play Spaces, the large playgrounds that are so loved, are becoming more common.
 They are a great destination for a ride.
 The ACT Government is investing millions in them as part of urban renewal.
 Where did this idea come from?
-The RiotACT discussed this in 2018.
-A link to the article is found below.Continue reading “The rise of the play space”

 The ACT Government has an urban renewal program that includes the whole of Canberra.
 Check out the projects close to where you live on the interactive map.
 The projects include playgrounds.
 Canberra.bike discussed the renewal of playgrounds here recently.